 - Check for sharp edges and pieces that could cut or hurt a toddler's hands.
 If the gate is made from wood, check for splinters.

-- Do not buy gates with openings that a child could use for climbing.
+- Don't buy gates with openings that a child could use for climbing.

 - The gate should be no less than three quarters of the child's height.

-- Keep large toys away from the gate to prevent kids from using them to climb over.
+- Keep large toys and other objects away from the gate to prevent kids from using them to climb over.

 - Gates that swing out should never be used at the top of stairways.

 - If your child can open a gate or climb over it, the gate should be taken down.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.